 What riding gear do I need?

 There are no riding gear included in the Motorcycle rental.
-We do have limited gear available to rent (no boots).
+We do have limited gear available to rent (but no boots).

 Full face helmets are required by law in Colombia.

 Can I expect that everything is exactly as described?